phax/peppol-commons/README.md

 * Moved class `EBusinessCardVersion` to top-level
 * Extracted interface `IPDBusinessCardMarshallerCustomizer` instead of complex `BiConsumer`
 * Extracted methods `PDBusinessCardHelper.createDefaultMarshallerCustomizer`
+* Removed the requirement on all BDXL based lookups that the DNS zone must end with a dot.
+Works without it as well.

 v12.2.0 - 2024-11-16
 * Updated to ph-commons 12.1.0